michauhl/RBPBench/README.md

 [![GitHub](https://img.shields.io/github/tag/michauhl/RBPBench.svg)](https://github.com/michauhl/RBPBench)
 [![Bioconda](https://anaconda.org/bioconda/rbpbench/badges/version.svg)](https://anaconda.org/bioconda/rbpbench)

-RBPBench is multi-function tool to evaluate CLIP-seq and other genomic region data using a comprehensive collection of known RNA-binding protein (RBP) binding motifs.
+RBPBench is a multi-function tool to evaluate CLIP-seq and other genomic region data using a comprehensive collection of known RNA-binding protein (RBP) binding motifs.
 RBPBench can be used for a variety of purposes, from RBP motif search (database or user-supplied RBP motifs) in genomic regions, over motif enrichment and co-occurrence analysis,